Betrayed by Attention: A Simple yet Effective Approach for Self-supervised Video Object Segmentation: Conclusion

 \section{Conclusion}

 In this paper, we introduce a simple yet powerful approach for self-supervised video object segmentation.
-Specifically, our proposed architecture includes only a single spatio-temporal Transformer block that ingests frame-wise DINO features and constructs the spatio-temporal correspondence through the attention layer.
+Specifically, our proposed architecture introduces only a single spatio-temporal Transformer block that ingests frame-wise DINO features and constructs the spatio-temporal correspondence through the attention layer.
 During training, we adopt a dual self-supervised consistency objective that encompasses both semantic consistency and dynamic motion consistency, supplemented with entropy normalization.
 In inference, we utilize hierarchical clustering on spatio-temporal attention maps to generate temporally coherent object segmentation masks.
-This extremely straightforward approach nevertheless delivers state-of-the-art results across many VOS benchmarks, including exceptional performance on challenging real-world multi-object segmentation tasks such as DAVIS-17-Unsupervised and YouTube-VIS-19.
+This extremely straightforward approach nevertheless delivers state-of-the-art results on challenging real-world multi-object segmentation tasks such as DAVIS-17-Unsupervised and YouTube-VIS-19.